okta/okta-sdk-java/README.md

 }
 ```

-## Build this Project
+## Contribute to the Project

-To build and install:

-1. Clone the repo
-2. Navigate to the repo directory.
-It should contain pom.xml
-3. Build with tests `mvn install`
+Take a look at the (contribution guide)[CONTRIBUTING.md] and the [build instructions wiki](https://github.com/okta/okta-sdk-java/wiki/Build-It) (though just cloning the repo and running `mvn install` should get you going).